ExitValue.ai

 What Is Your Metal Fabrication Business Worth?

-Metal fabrication shops typically sell for 4-8x EBITDA, with premium multiples for shops with advanced CNC capabilities, aerospace/defense certifications, and diversified customer bases.
+Metal fabrication shops typically sell for platform-tier earnings multiples, with premium multiples for shops with advanced CNC capabilities, aerospace/defense certifications, and diversified customer bases.
 Equipment value provides an important asset floor.

 426